 Ever pictured yourself taking in an African sunset from the comfort of your outdoor deck, gently swinging in the early evening breeze with a good book in hand?
-I have and I did just that on my recent and first visit to the Delta in Botswana!
+I did just that on my recent visit to Nxabega Okavango Tented Camp in Botswana.

 After spending a few days at Sandibe Okavango Safari Lodge nearby, I took a short ten-minute flight further south.
 In minuted I had arrived at Nxabega Tented Camp, a tiny property of just tents.
 But these aren’t any tents, they are luxury escapes!
 Think glamping, Botswana style.

 Arriving in Nxabega Okavango Tented Camp

 I arrived off a flight around midday to my waiting safari vehicle, ready to hit the ground running and spot some wildlife en route to camp!
 Nxabega Tented Camp feels a world away from reality as you step off the vehicle and on to the pathway to the main camp.
 Here you will find a large swimming pool and lounge area, multiple common areas with wi-fi connection, as well as the indoor/outdoor restaurant serving three meals a day.

 The staff at Nxabega were incredibly welcoming off the bat, complete with a welcome song, introduction to staff, and being shown to my tent; number 10.

 Lodge activity centers around the main camp at Nxabega Okavango, partly due to the multiple lounge areas, partly due to the food offerings, and I’m sure partly due to the wi-fi connection (ha!)
 Breakfast and coffee are served from 5:30am before game drives, with lunch on offer upon return, a high tea setting at 4:00pm before your afternoon game drive and evening meals typically starting after 7:30pm upon return from game drive.